Who is our Foundation team?

 Jim Thompson is Annika’s father and serves as a member of the Board of Directors for Foundation.
 Jim and his wife, Tina, have four children ranging in ages from junior high to Kindergarden.
 Since 2008, Jim has been the owner of Value Wealth Management, a comprehensive wealth management firm serving high net worth individuals, located in West Des Moines, Iowa.
 Prior to acquiring the firm, Jim held various positions in investment research and portfolio management at Robert W. Baird, Principal Global Investors, Investors Management Group, and Aviva Investors.
 He has served as an adjunct professor of finance at Drake University and serves on the advisory board for the school’s Equity Valuation and Analysis course.
 He holds an MBA from the University of Iowa and graduated from Drake University with a major in finance and minor in economics.
 Jim enjoys leading several youth actives for each of his children including Cub Scouts, religious education, basketball, soccer, and track and field.

-Gina Vozenilek, MA, MFA, is Jack’s aunt and the Foundation’s Director of Communications.
+Gina Pribaz Vozenilek, MFA, MA, is Jack’s aunt and the Foundation’s Director of Communications.
 In June 2013 she earned her MFA in creative nonfiction from Northwestern, where she also developed and taught a writing curriculum for postdoctoral researchers at the Feinberg Institute for Healthcare Studies.
 She has a BA from the University of Notre Dame in pre-professional studies and English and a Masters of English literature from the University of Iowa.
-She is the Grants Program Development Officer for the OSF Healthcare Foundation in Peoria, IL.
+She is the Grants Program Development Officer for the OSF Healthcare Foundation in Peoria, IL, where she also serves patients, medical students, and staff as a health humanities educator.

 Medical Advisory Board